drug-design/course/docs/chapters/3d-qsar.md

 #### Output of GRID

-The GRID output consists of two types of files (line printer and binary) that need to be used in conjunction with other software.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/output-grid-d88823c1'><i class='fa fa-play' aria-hidden='true'></i></button>The GRID output consists of two types of files (line printer and binary) that need to be used in conjunction with other software.
 The binary files can serve as input for programs such as CoMFA, GOLPE, SIMCA for the statistical analysis of the GRID maps.
 Originally, when GRID was introduced visualization tools were not rich enough: advanced visualization programs only started to appear a few years later, enabling the effective visual interpretation of GRID results.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer